stgiga/siliconsfe/siliconsfe-specification-1.0-draft.md

 ### 9.2.4 interleaveIndex

 This is used for interleaved ROMs.
 You can interleave up to 256 ROMs with one SiliconSFe blob.
+Using it to group banks may also be possible, though it doesn't enforce a limit of coexisting SFe banks.

 ### 9.2.5 revision